Richa-iitr/Inter-IIT-2k23/packages/contracts/src/modules/README.md

 ### Batch Module
 This contains the logic for batching the transactions by making delegatecalls to the respective addresses with the calldata.

+### Helper Module
+Helper contracts for the modules and base implementations.